Spanish Synagogue (Prague): Design

 The disposition of the synagogue is reform – the reading platform, bimah, is situated at the eastern wall, not in the central space as in older synagogues.
 Benches (not original, but from synagogue in Zruč nad Sázavou) stand in rows (as in a church), not around the walls.
-The aron ha-kodesh is designed in the style of mihrab, and has no curtain (parochet) today.
+The Torah ark is designed in the style of mihrab, and has no curtain (parochet) today.

-Today
+In the 21st century

 Since the last restoration in 1998, an exhibition about the modern history of Jews in the Czech Republic can be seen there.
-It begins with reforms initiated by enlightened Hapsburg Emperor Joseph II [Holy Roman Emperor], which started the 'Jewish emancipation' and the social inclusion of Jews into the larger society.
+It begins with reforms initiated by enlightened Hapsburg Emperor Joseph II Holy Roman Emperor, which started the 'Jewish emancipation' and the social inclusion of Jews into the larger society.
 Many personalities, who have contributed to its economy, science and culture, are mentioned here.
 Traumatic events of the 20th century are also commemorated.
 The themes of modern times accords well with the relationship between the synagogue and the Reform Jewish Community.
-The European Cantors Association [WWW.cantors.eu] held the concert for their 11th Annual Convention in the Spanish Synagogue in front of a packed crowd on 19 November 2016.
-Arranged as a tribute to ECA Convenor, Alex Klein, the concert was led by the Tel Aviv Cantorial Institute Choir conducted by [Orthodox Jewish] Cantor Naftali Herstik.
+The European Cantors Association held the concert for their 11th Annual Convention in the Spanish Synagogue in front of a packed crowd on 19 November 2016.
+Arranged as a tribute to ECA Convenor, Alex Klein, the concert was led by the Tel Aviv Cantorial Institute Choir conducted by Orthodox Jewish Cantor Naftali Herstik.